The verified peer-to-peer ticket marketplace where you bid on the seat you want — and sellers can't list for more than 10% above face. Ever.

 Three things: price caps, real bidding, and far lower fees.
 Sellers can list at most 10% above what they paid — no scalper markups, ever.
 You can bid any price, not just pay what's listed.
 And fees run 10% vs. 25–40%+ elsewhere, with zero buyer fees for Bartr+ members.

 Yes — that's exactly what bartr is for.
-List in under a minute, a verified fan bids or buys at asking, and payment clears through escrow automatically.
-No Instagram story, no Facebook bots, no PayPal DMs with strangers — just a real fan, a fair price, and money in your account when the ticket lands in theirs.
+List in under a minute, a verified fan bids or buys at asking, and payment is held securely and released automatically.
+No Instagram story, no Facebook bots, no PayPal DMs with strangers — just a real fan, a fair price, and your money on its way the day after the show.

-Every seller is ID-verified, and your money is held in escrow until delivery.
-Payment releases only once the transfer is confirmed in your account on the original ticketing platform.
-If the seller doesn't deliver, you get a full refund automatically.
+Every seller is ID-verified, and your money is held until after the event.
+Funds release to the seller only after the event starts — so you're covered from checkout through the gate.
+If the seller doesn't deliver, report it and you get a full refund.

 You bid what you think a ticket's worth.
 Sellers get notified and can accept, counter, or let it expire — negotiation built right into the marketplace.